Here's who I am...

 Programming

-In college that fascination shifted toward services — web and apps.
-While serving in the military, at a base 800m up a mountain, I taught myself Next.js, React, and Tailwind in the evening hours we were allowed online.
-Shipping something useful, fast, had its own kind of catharsis.
-I wanted to be the developer who turned ideas into working software quickly.
+In college the fascination shifted from games to services — web and apps.
+There's a particular catharsis in seeing an idea become a working thing in days instead of months, and I chased it.
+I held onto that during military service, too: at a base 800 meters up a mountain, I taught myself Next.js, React, and Tailwind in the evening hours we were allowed online.
+The identity I was building, then, was the developer who turns a social problem into shipped software, fast.

-By the time I was discharged, the world had changed: generative AI had arrived.
-The thing I had been good at — shipping software, fast — was no longer scarce.
-I started a frontend job with Claude open beside me, and the unease grew sharper.
-For a while I doubted whether building still meant anything I could call my own.
+By the time I was discharged, the world had changed.
+Generative AI had arrived, and the skill I had spent years sharpening — shipping fast — was no longer scarce.
+I started a frontend job with Claude open beside me, and the shift became impossible to ignore.
+For a while I doubted whether building, on its own, could still be a craft I could call mine.

-What pulled me back was the first paragraph.
-What I had loved as a kid wasn't shipping; it was abstraction — rendering the world in code.
+Eventually I came back to the starting point.
+What I had loved as a kid wasn't shipping; it was abstraction — taking the world, restating it in math, then writing it into code.
+The thing in paragraph one.
 So I chose to live as a researcher.
 The shipping skill didn't disappear; it became the other hand of the same craft.
-Today I think of myself as a researcher who can build UX-aware software fast, with AI as a multiplier rather than a threat.
+Today I'm trying to be someone who abstracts the world through research and ships those results into UX-aware software, fast — with AI sitting between the two hands as a tool.

 Tech Stack